anafisad/My-Journey-into-Data-Science/README.md

 5. Learning about the different data sources you can draw from
 6. Learning what that data looks like
 7. Learning how to store the data once it's collected
-8. Learning how a data pipeline can automate the process.
+8. Learning how a data pipeline can automate the process
+9. Learning how to choose an appropriate plot to answer common questions about different data types
+10. Learning how to interpret common plot types like histograms, box plots, scatter plots, line plots, and bar plots.
+11. Learning about best practices for drawing plots, and how to avoid pitfalls